rackerlabs/support-how-to/content/cloud-servers/installing-python-novaclient-on-linux-and-mac-os.md

 ### Advantages over Cloud Control Panel

-The OpenStack client supports features that are available in the Cloud Servers API, but not exposed in the Cloud Control Panel.
-For example, the following command creates a server with the Openstack Config Drive and user data for cloud-init:
+The `openstackclient` supports features that are available in the Cloud Servers API, but not exposed in the Cloud Control Panel.
+For example, the following command creates a server with the OpenStack Config Drive and user data for cloud-init:

     openstack server create --image "Ubuntu 16.04 LTS (Xenial Xerus) (PVHVM)" --flavor general1-1 --config-drive=True --user-data=rack-ubuntu.yml openstack-server